Rocosoft PTZLive™ Visual Preset Control Panel

 - Use your custom background image or graphics

 - Simple drag-and-drop configuration

-- 16 drag-and-drop picture frames with corresponding name fields to represent people
+- Up to 16 drag-and-drop picture frames with corresponding name fields to represent people

 - Replace pictures and assign names to represent people